bassitone/better-xdotool/README.md

 I.  What is this thing?

-  It's a front-end for the old xdotool utility for, among other things, sending keystrokes to an open remote x11 session In fact, that's all it does at the moment.
+  It's a front-end for the old xdotool utility for, among other things, sending keystrokes to an open remote x11 session.

+  In fact, that's all it does at the moment.
 Maybe the ability to use other functions of xdotool will be implemented in the future, but this was created to solve a specific problem.